 We welcome original papers that explore and explain the role of architecture in current systems and future systems.
 This conference looks at what can be learned from our software architecture history, experience, studies, and best practices.

-We solicit the software architecture community the following types of submissions:
+We solicit the software architecture community the submission of

 Topics of interest for the conference include (but are not limited to) the following themes:

 - Architecting Systems of Systems, IoT systems, CPSs, software ecosystems, self-adaptive systems, or autonomous systems